Zhuge Liang: Historical sources

 During the Qing dynasty, the historian Zhang Zhu (張澍; 1776–1847) compiled and arranged multiple pieces of literature on Zhuge Liang into an 11-volume collection called Zhuge Zhongwu Hou Wen Ji (諸葛忠武侯文集; Literature Collection of Marquis Zhuge Zhongwu).
 The collection contained, among other things, a preface by Zhang Zhu, Zhuge Liang's biography from the Sanguozhi, Zhuge Liang's writings, imperial edicts issued to Zhuge Liang, and appraisals of Zhuge Liang.
 In 1960, Duan Xizhong (段熙仲) and Wen Xuchu (聞旭初) annotated and reorganised Zhang Zhu's original collection, and had it published by the Zhonghua Book Company under the title Zhuge Liang Ji (諸葛亮集; Collected Works of Zhuge Liang).

 Family background

-Zhuge Liang's ancestral home was in Yangdu County (陽都縣), Langya Commandery (琅邪郡), near present-day Yinan County or Yishui County in Shandong.
-There are two other accounts of his ancestral origins in the Wu Shu (吳書) and Fengsu Tongyi (風俗同意).
+Zhuge Liang's ancestral home was in Yangdu County (陽都縣), Langya Commandery, near present-day Yinan County or Yishui County in Shandong.
+There are two other accounts of his ancestral origins in the Wu Shu (吳書) and Fengsu Tongyi (風俗通義).

 The Wu Shu recorded that his ancestral family name was actually Ge (葛) and his ancestors were originally from Zhu County, Langya (諸縣; southwest of present-day Zhucheng, Shandong) before they settled in Yangdu County.
 As there was already another Ge family in Yangdu County before they came, the locals referred to the newcomers as the Zhuge – combining Zhu (County) and Ge – to distinguish them from the other Ge family.
 Over time, Zhuge Liang's ancestors adopted Zhuge as their family name.